-The Tribe shall have the sole propriety interest in and responsibility for the conduct of any gaming operation authorized by this ordinance.
+The Tribe shall have the sole propriety interest in and responsibility for the conduct of any gaming operation authorized by this Gaming Code.

-IV.
-Use of Gaming Revenue.
+Article 4.
+Use of Gaming Revenue

-- Net revenues from class II gaming shall be used only for the following purposes: to fund tribal government operations and programs; provide for the general welfare of the Tribe and its members; promote tribal economic development; donate to charitable organizations; or help fund operations of local government agencies. - If the Tribe elects to make per capita payments to tribal members, it shall authorize such payments only upon approval of a plan submitted to the Secretary of the Interior under 25 U.S.C. § 2710(b)(3).
+- A. Net revenues from class III gaming shall be used only for the following purposes: to fund tribal government operations and members; promote tribal economic development; donate to charitable organizations; or help fund operations of local government agencies. - B. The Tribe has elected to make Per Capital payments to Tribal members which plan has been approved under 25 U.S.C. of 2710 (b) (3)

-V. Audit
+Article 5.
+Audit

-The Tribe shall cause to be conducted annually an independent audit of gaming operations and shall submit the resulting audit reports to the National Indian Gaming Commission.

-B. All gaming related contracts that result in the purchase of supplies, services, or concessions in excess of \$25,000.00 annually, except contracts for professional legal and accounting services, shall be specifically included within the scope of the audit that is described in subsection A. above.
+- A. The Tribe shall cause to be conducted annually an independent audit of gaming operations and shall submit the resulting audit reports to the national Indian Gaming Commission. - B. All gaming related contracts that result in the purchase of supplies, services, or concessions in excess of \$25,000.00 annually, except contracts for professional legal and accounting services, shall be specifically included within the scope of the audit that is described in subsection A, above.

-VI.
-Protection of the Environment and Public Health and Safety.
+Article 6.
+Protection of the Environment and Public Health And Safety

-Class II gaming facilities shall be construed, maintained and operated in a manner that adequately protects the environment and the public health and safety.
+Class III gaming facilities shall be constructed, maintained and operated in a manner that adequately protects the environment and the public health and safety.

-VII.
-Licenses for Key Employees and Primary Management Officials.
+Article 7.
+Licenses for Key Employees and Primary Management Officials

-The Tribe shall ensure that the policies and procedures set out in this section are implemented with respect to key employees and primary management officials employed at any class II gaming enterprise operated on Indian lands:
+The Tribe shall ensure that the policies and procedures set out in this section are implemented with respect to key employees and primary management officials employed at any class III gaming enterprises operated on Indian lands:

-A. Definitions.
+A. Definitions

-For the purposes of this section, the following definitions apply:
+For purposes of this section, the following definitions apply:

-1. Kev employee means
+1. Key employee means

 - (a) A person who performs one or more of the following functions:

 - (1) Bingo caller;

-- (2) Counting room supervisor;
+- (2) Counting room supervisor

-- (3) Chief of security;
+- (3) Chief of security

-- (4) Custodian of gaming supplies or cash;
+- (4) Custodian of gaming supplies or cash

-- (5) Floor manager;
+- (5) Floor Manager

 - (6) Pit boss;

 - (7) Dealer;

 - (8) Croupier;

 - (9) Approver of credit; or

 - (10) Custodian of gambling devices including persons with access to cash and accounting records within such devices;

 - (b) If not otherwise included, any other person whose total cash compensation is in excess of \$50,000 per year; or

 - (c) If not otherwise included, the four most highly compensated persons in the gaming operation.